haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

 72,73,74,75,81,83,84,89,90,92,94,96,97,98,115,116,117
 </pre>

 We will now visualize the epitope on Interleukin-1β.
-For this start PyMOL and from the PyMOL File menu open the provided PDB file of the antigen.
+To do this, start PyMOL and open the provided PDB file of the antigen from the PyMOL File menu.

 <a class="prompt prompt-pymol">
 File menu -> Open -> select 4I1B_clean.pdb